Integralist/integralist.co.uk/content/posts/modern-js.md

 The [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) helps manage the browser environment for you, so it'll handle determining what additional scripts/polyfills you need.
 By default it'll setup everything to support ES5 environments, but you can configure it for very specific browsers if you don't need to worry about older browsers.

+> Note: `@babel/polyfill` also provides a `useBuiltIns` flag which allows Babel to selectively polyfill built-in features that were introduced as part of ES6+.
+Because it filters polyfills to include only the ones required by the environment, we mitigate the cost of shipping with babel-polyfill in its entirety.

 Now let's create all the files we need to build out our example application:

 ```